kaydie/Gameboard-fake-3D/README.md

 css fat legs bug in chrome is fixed!
 (new) members appear on the dot clicked in the grid (new) reposition on window resize hovering over the character halts the character clicking the character freezes the character clicking oh head = head shake

 (noisy) timed soundeffects!
 Added stacked layers (floors)
 Added texture gradients
 Added more animated walks
 Click on character puts it in manual navigation mode (WIP) (see console)

-Used Webpack to compile (Still WIP)
-If anyone is interested let me know
-I put the source on github

 todo:
 add 'loading...' screen / modal limit the max simultaniously played sounds... manual navigation show waiting queue / onstagequeue members add 'settings' panel to tweak the settings better control of the z-axis... /
 Independent animation of members cast-shadows...
 Jump! ;-)

 ❤ -> css patterns for clothing borrowed From Ana Tudor.